Should You Train To Failure?

-Note: Hitting failure with very light weights… doing something like a time under tension of 70-90 seconds in the set, is often due to metabolite accumulation and not muscle fiber fatigue.
+Note: Hitting failure with very light weights… doing something like time under tension of 70-90 seconds in the set, is often due to metabolite accumulation and not muscle fibre fatigue.
 This is not as draining as hitting failure with sets of 6, 8 or 10 reps.

-When you are using a weight that you can do for 2 to around 12 reps, your strength decreases by around 3% per repetition due to muscle fiber fatigue.
+When you are using a weight that you can do for 2 to around 12 reps, your strength decreases by around 3% per repetition due to muscle fibre fatigue.

 Here’s what it looks like:

-Using a starting weight 70% of your 1RM and shooting for 12 reps.
+Using a starting weight of 70% of your 1RM and shooting for 12 reps.

-Rep 1 = Feels like 70% of your 1RM (because you have zero muscle fiber fatigue)
+Rep 1 = Feels like 70% of your 1RM (because you have zero muscle fibre fatigue)